MichaelHallik/rf-on-azure/README.md

 # rf-on-azure
-Demo code pertaining to the blog post
+This repository contains the demo code pertaining to the blog post <url_here>.